mariusokoto/Node-project/README.md

 ### Backend
-Based on the visible structure of the backend in your project:

-#### Backend Directory Structure
 1. src/:
    - config : Contains configuration files ( database connection, creation of tables).
    - controllers/: Contains the logic for handling API requests and responses.